POPULATION

 Côte d'Ivoire's economy is largely based on agriculture, particularly cocoa production, and trade.
 The country faces challenges, including poverty, inequality, and political instability.
 Efforts are underway to diversify the economy and promote sustainable development.

-Regular working hours are fixed at 8 hours per day, with a maximum of 40 hours per week.
+Regular working hours are fixed at 40 hours per week.
 For agricultural employees, the maximum working hours are set at 48 hours per week.
 For non-agricultural employees, the maximum working hours are fixed at 44 hours per week.
-Working hours can be decided by a collective agreement between the employer and the employee but should not exceed 56 hours a week.
+Working hours can be decided by a collective agreement between the employer and the employee, but should not exceed 56 hours a week.
+All employees are entitled to at least 1 paid break of 30 minutes each for every workday of 8 hours.
 Duration of night work cannot exceed 8 hours per shift with 2 breaks of 15 minutes each.

 A probationary period is a trial period that needs to be set in writing at the time of hiring, as follows: